For Parents

 What is Assistive Technology?

-Please see the following websites:
+Please see the following website:

-Family Connect (addresses topics related to visual impairments and multiple disabilities)
+CDC’s Developmental Milestones (addresses topics related to visual impairments and multiple disabilities)